Knowledge Base Articles: Types, Templates, and Best Practices

 As Brian Skramstad (IT Service Management Principal at Allianz Technology) said on the 17th episode of our podcast, Ticket Volume, it is always a good idea to do user experience research in order to identify problems.

-One of our favorite knowledge management principles is “shift left.”
+One of our favorite Knowledge Management principles is “shift left.”
 Put simply, shift left is where more senior IT technicians in the back office make their knowledge available to the less experienced front-office agents, helping them to answer more difficult customer questions.

 Ask third-line support for tips that second-line support can use and second-line support teams for tips to be handed to first-line support.
 If you invest time and effort in your people, they’ll become more engaged, it builds loyalty and a sense of team spirit and delivers the required sharing of knowledge.

-Make your support teams your biggest champions of knowledge management by making the submission of quality articles that are worth their while.
-Whether it’s a dashboard that highlights the top authors or an Amazon voucher for the best submission of the month – incentivize people to submit knowledge articles so that you get a variety of content.
+Make your support teams your biggest champions of Knowledge Management by making the submission of quality articles that are worth their while.
+Whether it’s a dashboard that highlights the top authors or an Amazon voucher for the best submission of the month, incentivize people to submit knowledge articles so that you get a variety of content.

-9- Create knowledge articles for self-help
+9. Create knowledge articles for self-help

 Don’t limit knowledge sharing to technical teams.
 Open it up to end-users too.
-There’s nothing more frustrating as an end user than ages trying to get through to the service desk for what turns out to be a straightforward resolution.
+There’s nothing more frustrating as an end user than trying to get through to the service desk for what turns out to be a straightforward resolution.
 Instead, make a searchable knowledge base available for hints, tips, and FAQs.

 There’s no point in having great knowledge articles if no one uses them.
 Have a central place to share knowledge such that your content is visible to all.
 Make sure your knowledge articles are easy to find and labeled accordingly.